texerai/ailof/documentation/contribution.md

 - Once your changes are ready for feedback, format your code with `format.sh` and create a Pull Request (PR) from your `dev-` branch.
 - The purpose of this PR is to gather feedback and comments from reviewers before finalizing the changes.
 - Address all comments and make necessary fixes directly on the `dev-` branch until the PR is approved.
+- Remember to format your code once again after addressing comments to maintain a consistent code style.

 ### 3. Squash Commits and Finalize
 - Once the reviewer approves, close the PR with the Squash and Merge option.
 - Write a clean and detailed commit message summarizing the changes.
+- The line length of the commit message must be less than 80 characters.
 - Complete the merge by deleting the `dev-` branch.

 ## Example Commit Message